slee264/tic-tac-toe/README.md

-# Getting Started with Create React App
+# Tic-tac-toe using React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Just a simple game to get used to basic principles of React

 ## Available Scripts